 small group of atoms with strong covalent intramolecular bonding and

-molecules will be Van der Waals (London dispersion forces),
+molecules could be Van der Waals (London dispersion) forces,

 or if the molecules have a permanent

 dipole then dipole-dipole interacts will be possible, and for those

 ammonia, hydrogen fluoride and water which contain a H atom bonded to either a N, O or F atom then